kiboschool/course-c4s-writing/src/communicating-for-success/overview-of-grammar-bootcamps.md

 The purpose of these bootcamps is to give you practice in understanding and correctly applying grammar rules, so you can improve the quality of your writing.
 It is important to note that while there are a lot of rules that you can learn to improve the grammatical correctness of your writing, this course is not a grammar course, so we will not dive deeply into grammar rules.
 Instead, we will focus on the most common errors that distract readers and reduce the clarity of messages.

-You can complete the grammar bootcamps whenever you want, and take them as many times as you need.

 <aside>

 These common errors are: